yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Troubleshooting.rst

 = Source port mismatch with atftp =

 If you get 'source port mismatch, check bypassedtimeout: retrying...' error when trying to upload firmware, there is probably something wrong with your arp table.
 First try clearing it by using 'arp -d 192.168.1.1' and retry.
 You can check which mac address your computer sees with 'arp -a'.
 If clearing didn't help, you can also try setting MAC address (under MAC address clone in basic setup) to mac address that your computer sees.
 Upload should work afterwards.
 I had this problem with wrt54gs.

+= Known incompatibility with World of Warcraft =

+The current OpenWRT image ("White Russian", aka RC3) has a known incompatibility with World of Warcraft when executing on some versions of the Linksys WRT54G(S).  ([http://forums.worldofwarcraft.com/thread.aspx?FN=wow-tech-support&T=117416&P=1 Symptoms]) This bug also exists in all but some of the most recent official firmware releases from Linksys.
+The precise nature of the problem has not been widely disclosed; however, corruption of TCP stream data passing through the router appears to be the root cause.

+The precise root cause of the data corruption is not known.
+It is theorized that the following patch, one of the differences between the different Linksys source releases, ''may'' correct the problem:

+{{{
+--- linux.old/net/ipv4/netfilter/ip_conntrack_core.c       2003-08-12 13:33:45.000000000 +0200
++++ linux.new/net/ipv4/netfilter/ip_conntrack_core.c       2004-08-29 18:30:19.000000000 +0200
+@@ -751,7 +751,7 @@
+        atomic_inc(&ip_conntrack_count);
+        WRITE_UNLOCK(&ip_conntrack_lock);

+-       if (expected && expected->expectfn)
++       if (expected && is_confirmed(expected->expectant) && expected->expectfn)
+                expected->expectfn(conntrack);
+        return &conntrack->tuplehash[IP_CT_DIR_ORIGINAL];
+ }
+}}}

 = Getting help =
 Still stuck? see [http://openwrt.org/support] for information on where to get help.